No postings at this time.

 How to Apply:

-- Location preference of your internship (Washington, DC; or remote)
+- Duty Location (Washington, DC; or remote):

 - A written statement that describes (1) an issue that affects the AA and NHPI community on a national level, (2) a strategy that you would implement at the Initiative to address that issue, and (3) the organizations and/or federal agencies with whom you would collaborate and why.
-The statement should be no more than one page, single-spaced in Times New Roman, 12 point font.
+The statement should be no more than one page, single-spaced in Times New Roman, 12-point font.